 Seminars are hosted by the National Police Bloodhound Association in conjunction with a sponsoring law enforcement agency.

-The crux of the training will focus primarily on actual field work, with day and night training as well as classroom instruction for new handlers.
-A variety of scenarios will be presented.
-The 65,000 acre state park is fully available, as well as rural and town settings.
-A questionnaire for each handler and their hound will be completed prior to the seminar to identify their targeted areas of training.
+Emphasis will be placed on actual field work, with day and night training as well as classroom instruction for new handlers.
+A variety of scenarios will be presented, with work being available within the 65,000 acre state park as well as rural and town settings.

-Heated dormitory or cabins to be shared by four to five handlers will be provided in the cost of registration.
+Heated cabins to be shared by four to five handlers will be provided in the cost of registration.
+Cabins have electricity and indoor bath.
 Additional accommodations are available through the park office.
-Classrooms with audiovisual equipment, mess hall and meeting rooms are all available.
+A classroom with audiovisual equipment, mess hall, and meeting rooms provided.

 Park Police Office (716) 354-9111